zscaler/terraform-provider-zpa/docs/data-sources/zpa_customer_version_profile.md

 layout: "zscaler"
 page_title: "ZPA: customer_version_profile"
 description: |-
-  Get information about all configured enrollment certificate details.
+  Get information about all customer version profile details.
 ---

-# zpa_customer_version_profile
+# Data Source: zpa_customer_version_profile

 Use the **zpa_customer_version_profile** data source to get information about all customer version profiles from the Zscaler Private Access cloud.
 This data source can be associated with an App Connector Group within the parameter `version_profile_id` or `version_profile_name`